Sheri-Ann Brooks

 Sheri-Ann Brooks (born 11 February 1983 in Kingston) is a Jamaican sprinter, who specializes in the 100 metres.

-She is the first child of Mr. Error Brooks and Mrs. Donna Brooks.
+Brooks was born in Manchester and attended Manchester High School.
+She is the first child of Mr. Errol Brooks and Mrs. Donna Brooks.

 Brooks represented the Jamaica at the 2008 Summer Olympics in Beijing.
-She competed at the 4 x 100 metres relay together with Shelly-Ann Fraser, Aleen Bailey and Veronica Campbell-Brown.
+She competed at the 4 × 100 metres relay together with Shelly-Ann Fraser, Aleen Bailey and Veronica Campbell-Brown.
 In its first round heat, Jamaica placed first in front of Russia, Germany and China.
 The Jamaica relay's time of 42.24 seconds was the first time overall out of sixteen participating nations.
 With this result, Jamaica qualified for the final, replacing Brooks and Bailey with Sherone Simpson and Kerron Stewart.
 Jamaica did not finish the race due to a mistake in the baton exchange.

 She qualified for the 100 m at the 2009 World Championships in Athletics with a third-place finish at the Jamaican national championships, behind Fraser and Stewart.

 In June, 2009, Brooks was one of five members of the Jamaica national team who were reported for providing urine samples that tested positive for a banned stimulant.
 Brooks was cleared to continue racing on a technicality, however, as the Jamaican Anti-Doping Commission had tested her B-sample without her prior knowledge.
 Nevertheless, the Jamaica Amateur Athletic Association withdrew her from the relay race at the World Championships as a precaution.

+Representing the FIU Panthers track and field team, Brooks won the 200 m at the 2005 NCAA Division I Outdoor Track and Field Championships.